Death of Quawan Charles: Case

-Haley suggested that officers did not show a "sense of urgency" in responding to the disappearance report, and that he believes his death and the slow response time by police were both racially motivated.
+Haley suggested that officers did not show a "sense of urgency" in responding to the disappearance report, and that he believed his death and the slow response time by police were both racially motivated.
 The ACLU of Louisiana demanded a full, independent investigation into Charles's death.

 In a news release from November 5, 2020, the Iberia Parish Sheriff's Office stated that it was investigating the "suspicious circumstances" surrounding Charles's death, adding, "Investigators have interviewed multiple individuals and collected physical evidence which is being processed."
-The office later published another statement, sharing that they were "actively tracking" the whereabouts of those who were with Charles prior to his death and that they obtained video evidence from an unnamed individual which indicated that Charles was alone in the field where he died both before and after the video was taken.
+The office also published another statement, sharing that they were "actively tracking" the whereabouts of those who were with Charles prior to his death and that they obtained video evidence from an unnamed individual which indicated that Charles was walking alone in the field where he died both before and after the video was taken.
+Celina Charles later stated that the family had been asking to see the video since 2020, when they were told by the sheriff's office that technical difficulties prevented them from showing it to them.
+In June 2025, the video was obtained and released by KLFY, showing someone running behind a line of trees in a sugar cane field.
+Celina alleged that the video directly contradicted Sheriff Tommy Romero's assertions that Charles was spotted alone in the video and, during a press conference that month, called for a reinvestigation into Charles's death.

 Police stated that they never requested an Amber alert because footage from his departure showed him voluntarily leaving his home with two people and there was no evidence which suggested that Charles had been abducted.
-The death is being investigated as a homicide.
+The death was initially investigated as a homicide starting in November 2020.

 A preliminary autopsy report by the coroner's office stated that the cause of death was "likely drowning" due to findings that Charles had hyperinflated lungs and muddy water in his airways but no injuries, adding that the cause of his facial condition was likely "aquatic animals" and that there was "no evidence of antemortem trauma".
 Charles's family's lawyers said that they had not authorized the public release of the preliminary autopsy report.
 Charles's family also denied the claims of drowning put forth in the report based on the nature of Charles's remains.
 In a picture posted online alongside a GoFundMe campaign by Charles's family requesting an independent autopsy, he appeared disfigured.
 The taking of the photo by Charles's mother was inspired by the decision of 14-year-old lynching victim Emmett Till's mother to hold an open-casket funeral in 1955, and the two incidents were compared across social media.